Oracle's Ellison focused on Cloud, not deals

 To deliver faster performance, Oracle is increasing its focus on solid-state storage, Ellison said.

-Solid-state memory relies on NAND microchips and is more reliable, but more expensive, than traditional hard disk drives made by Seagate (STX.O) and Western Digital (WDC.O).
+Solid-state memory relies on NAND microchips and is more reliable, but more expensive, than traditional hard disk drives made by Seagate and Western Digital.

 Ellison opened the conference on Sunday night conference with a preview of a hardware system dubbed Exadata X3.
 He also showed off a cloud-friendly version of the Oracle database, which is used by virtually all of the world's biggest corporations.